janbocchino/RightOrRude/BACKLOG.md

 # Backlog for future features

 * meme reactions e.g. *YOU ARE NOT THE FATHER*
-* public link of judgement so that other people can comment
+* public link of judgement so that other people can comment and vote
 * way to send link to other party, and they can enter their perspective, get an individual judgement and then based on both views get a common judgement + advice for conflict resolution.
 * multi agent voting + one final verdict
     * having multiple personas e.g. sassy genZ chick, based gym bro, geek, mom, dad, etc.